 Core modules introduce you to the particular methods and skills employed by psychologists working in the cross-cultural area as well as providing you with an introduction to the major areas in which cross-cultural variations have been observed.
 They focus on cross-cultural psychology and aim to introduce you to the particular methods and skills employed by psychologists working in the cross-cultural area.
 In addition they provide you with an introduction to the major areas in which cross-cultural variations have been observed.

 The research methods module will equip you with the tools and concepts to undertake project work in an international setting, providing you with a firm basis both in advanced techniques for analysis of data and the particular techniques required to conduct research across cultures (Methods for Cross-cultural Research module).
 A key feature of these modules is the poster presentation by the students, which is based on an analysis of key research papers in cross-cultural psychology and the student's own research proposals.
 Two further modules are concerned with understanding issues of universality and cultural variability in psychological findings.
 Here, the inclusion of the expertise of a number of members of our staff mean that a wide range of topics can be presented and discussed, ranging from issues in perception and bilingualism to psychoanalysis and inter-group relations.

-Modules are subject to variation and students are advised to check with the School on whether a particular module of interest will be running in their year of entry.
+Modules are subject to variation and students are advised to check with the College on whether a particular module of interest will be running in their year of entry.

 Cross-Cultural Variations in Psychological Finding 1

 Main topics of study: controversies in defining culture; assessing culture; the development of cross-cultural dimensions (individualism/collectivism, the work of the Chinese Culture Connection, Trompenaars model, Inglehart's work, Schwartz's value circumplex) and a critique of cultural dimensions; the self-concept across cultures; emotion and motivation across cultures.